 Head Start Initiative

-Working with preschool children reveals that the youngest students are often the boldest: keen to explore anything they encounter, excited to make new discoveries, and eager to share their experiences with their peers, teachers, and parents.
+Programs in the Head Start Intiative leverage the innate curiosity of preschool children.
+They are keen to explore what they encounter, excited to make new discoveries, and eager to share their experiences with their peers, teachers, and parents.
 The enthusiasm of young children is amplified in a natural outdoor setting like the Arnold Arboretum.
-In past years, Field Study experiences for preschoolers have included venturing down Willow Path, traveling along the edge of the meadow, and exploring the North Woods.
-In spring, the program focuses on exploring the area around the ponds with participants from the South Side Head Start Center, which serves the Roslindale-Hyde Park neighborhoods of Boston.
+In past years, Field Study experiences for preschoolers have included exploring Willow Path, the edge of the meadow, and the North Woods.
+In spring, the program focuses on exploring the area around the ponds.

 In addition to the seasonal field trips, the Arboretum hosts Head Start Family Day, a fall open house for families of Head Start students.
 With bus transportation provided by the Arboretum, families embark together on hikes, make leaf rubbings, examine plant material under microscopes, and enjoy healthy snacks.
-Last year the Arboretum hosted 60 parents and children, the largest number of attendees yet for this annual event.
+In 2015 the Arboretum hosted over 120 parents and children, the largest number of attendees yet for this annual event.